eProsima/Integration-Service-docs/docs/getting_started.rst

     colcon build

-If any package is missing dependencies **causing the compilation to fail**, you can add the flag :code:`--packages-up-to soss-dds-test` to make sure that you at least build :code:`soss-dds-test`:
+If any package is missing dependencies **causing the compilation to fail**, you can add the flag :code:`--packages-up-to soss-dds-test soss-ros2-test` to make sure that you at least build :code:`soss-dds-test` and :code:`soss-ros2-test`:

 .. code-block:: bash

-    colcon build --packages-up-to soss-dds-test
+    colcon build --packages-up-to soss-dds-test soss-ros2-test

 Once that's finished building, you can source the new colcon overlay: